-The JFS Migrant Family Shelter provides a wide variety of services to asylum-seeking families, including legal counsel, medical screenings, hot meals, travel assistance, and new clothes.
-We welcome new migrants every day, most of whom are women with young children.
-The average length of time spent at the shelter is 12 to 48 hours.
-After addressing a family’s urgent needs, staff provide transportation assistance to ensure asylum-seekers can safely reunite with loved ones in cities across the U.S. More than 95% of families at the shelter leave San Diego for other destinations as they continue through the legal process.
+The JFS Migrant Family Shelter provides humanitarian services to asylum-seeking families, including medical screenings, hot meals, travel assistance, legal counsel, and a safe place to sleep.
+Most migrants are women with two young children, and the average length of time spent at the shelter is 12 to 48 hours.
+After addressing a family’s urgent needs, shelter staff provides transportation assistance to ensure asylum-seekers can safely reunite with loved ones in cities across the U.S. More than 95% of families at the shelter leave San Diego for other destinations as they continue through the legal process to claim asylum.

 To view news stories related to the JFS Migrant Family Shelter and the SDRRN, please visit our Newsroom.

-Formed in December 2017, the San Diego Rapid Response Network (SDRRN) is a coalition of more than 40 human rights and service organizations, attorneys, and community leaders dedicated to aiding immigrants and their families in the San Diego border region.
+The San Diego Rapid Response Network (SDRRN), formed in December 2017, is a coalition of more than 40 human rights and service organizations, attorneys, and community leaders dedicated to aiding immigrants and their families in the San Diego border region.
 SDRRN was activated to respond to increased immigration enforcement and humanitarian issues at the border, including widespread family separation and unjust deportation of asylum-seekers.
 Learn more by visiting SDRRN.

 At our 2019 Heart & Soul Gala, we honored the ACLU of San Diego and Imperial Counties as one of our core partners in the SDRRN.
 Take a look at our tribute video to learn more about SDRRN, see how the JFS Migrant Family Shelter was started, and hear first-hand stories from asylum-seekers.

 In addition to the JFS Migrant Family Shelter, we also operate a non-emergency legal helpline for immigrants who contact SDRRN.
 All callers receive a free eligibility screening to determine whether we can take the case or if the caller should be referred to other no-cost legal service providers.